By Gaby Dufresne-Cyr, CBT-FLE

 She said vets will probably not report small bites that can happen during an examination since the dog can be frightened or in pain.
 Well, this is just another form of BSL.
 I am seriously against that.
 ALL bites should be reported then.
 PERIOD!!!

 "[But if] we're doing a basic manipulation and the dog bites four or five times, you know, it's not proportional," she said.
 "So that could be reported."
 Again, BSL!!!

 People who have aggressive dogs and seek out veterinary advice may also be reported if their dog has bitten before, Kilsdonk said.
 We now know what's going to happen.
 People will simply not ask veterinarians.
 People don't want to lose their dogs, so I predict vet visits will decrease significantly.

-"Dog owners with dogs who bite will want help from veterinarians that are experts on dog behaviour," she said. "[But] there's a possibility that the veterinarian will have to report."
+"Dog owners with dogs who bite will want help from veterinarians who are experts on dog behaviour," she said. "[But] there's a possibility that the veterinarian will have to report."
 Again, such a wrong decision.
-Regular vets received a weekend workshop on aggression and are now experts?
-Sorry vet friends, but we both know that's just a flat out lie.
+Regular vets received a weekend workshop on aggression and are now experts.
+Sorry, vet friends, but we both know that's just a flat-out lie.

 Dogs deemed dangerous will face restrictions

 If a dog is deemed potentially dangerous, restrictions on the dog will apply.